raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

 In the example below, the theme is of a night-time city.
-It creates a gloomy mood with the moon casting a dim light over the houses.
-A bat flutters in front of the moon and far off dog bark can be heard.
+It creates a gloomy mood with the moon shining a dim light over the houses.
+A bat hovers in the sky and far off dog bark can be heard.

 Use the **distance** slider to change the size of the bat and the volume of the dog bark to make them seem closer or further away.